Stochastic transport by Gaussian noise: Introduction

 Among the interests in the computation of the commutative case there is its generality in terms of noise, which in particular covers all $H\in\left( 0,1\right) $ and even beyond.
 We refer in particular to a stochastic analysis related to a very singular covariance process, see e.g. \cite{mocioalca}.

+There are two (potential) links between the stochastic equation (\ref{eq 1}) and its mean field equation (\ref{eq 2}): the first one is the one proved here, namely (\ref{eq 2}) is the equation for the limit of the average.
+The potential second one would be that equation (\ref{eq 2}) is the limit of single realizations of $\theta_{\epsilon}\left( t,x\right) $; namely that realizations of $\theta_{\epsilon}\left( t,x\right) $ concentrate around the average.
+This second class of results is precisely the one started from the seminal work \cite{Galeati}, proved in the case of Brownian motion.
+In the general Gaussian case treated here this second link is much less obvious.
 In the last Section \ref{Section non commut} we move a few steps in the direction of the non-commutative case.
 This case is very difficult and our understanding is only fragmentary.
 Subsection \ref{Section Galeati} describes an idealized model of turbulent 2D flow incorporating the idea of inverse cascade in the simplest possible way: the noise is divided into two components, one small-space-scale and white noise in time, the other larger-space-scale and correlated in time.
 In the larger one the space structures are constant in space.
 We prove that the smaller scales produce the effect predicted by the Boussinesq hypothesis, while the larger ones remain in their form.
 It is also an example of reduction to the commutative case.
 Subsection \ref{Section Galeati} is finally devoted to show the difficulty arising in the non-commutative case, where a commutator arises as a remainder in the link between the true expected value of the solution and the mean field equation.

 Let us finally remark that the model presented here could be of interest also in connection with other research directions on stochastic transport, not necessarily related to Boussinesq assumption and inverse cascade.
 In particular, since we have modeled larger space structures, the connection with the general activity reported in \cite{Chapron}, originated by the seminal work \cite{Holm}, see also \cite{Chapron2}, \cite{Crisan0}, \cite{Crisan}, \cite{Epiharati}, \cite{Harouna}, \cite{HolmLues}, \cite{Memin}.